 Thanks to your support the 27th block of rainforest has been rescued in the lowland Daintree Rainforest

-The purchase of Lot 32 closely follows the final settlement on Lot 38 – now named The Chris Bennett Reserve – situted across the Cape Tribulation Road.
+The purchase of Lot 32 closely follows the final settlement on Lot 38 – now named The Chris Bennett Reserve – situated across the Cape Tribulation Road.
 Both rainforest blocks were in the Top 5 priority properties identified by Rainforest Rescue and are important links connecting together the wildlife corridor.

 Julian Gray, Rainforest Rescue CEO

-Lot 32 from above.
+Lot 32 – the 27th Daintree rescue.
 Photograph: Martin Stringer